SMRGHackathon2017/SMRGHackathon2017.github.io/README.md

 Static page for the Social Media Research Group Hackathon

-to all the SMRG reposiories please click [here](https://github.com/SMRGHackathon2017)
+to see all the SMRG repositories please click [here](https://github.com/SMRGHackathon2017)